rggs/rggs.github.io/modeling.md

 ---
 layout: page
-title: Modeling
+title: Modeling - Spring 2020
 ---

-## Modeling - Spring 2020

 These projects were done over the course of a semester in Spring 2020.
 Each was completed in one week.
 The titles link to the original assignment and underneath are my reports.